Thomas Downey High School: Singing

 Downey has five choirs: Concert Choir (mixed ensemble), Madrigals (advanced mixed ensemble), Knightengales (advanced women's ensemble), Knights(men's ensemble), and Gloriana (beginning women's ensemble).
 The choirs perform three concerts a year: Knight Magic in fall, the holiday concert in the winter, and the spring concert in spring.
 They also perform at various locations throughout the year, especially during the holiday season.
 The choirs also go on an annual tour to Southern California in the spring.

 Band

-For many years, Downey High had one of the most outstanding band programs in the far western United States.
-Things got started under the direction of the band director and composer, Roger Nixon, who later moved on to Modesto Junior College and then San Francisco State University.
+For many years, Downey High had a band program.
+Under the direction of band director and composer, Roger Nixon, who later moved to Modesto Junior College and then San Francisco State University.
 He wrote the music for the bicentennial of Modesto in 1970 which was performed by the MJC Concert Band under Dr. Jensen.
-Ken Farrell built on that foundation a truly excellent band program.
+Ken Farrell built on that foundation.
 By 1974 the Downey band had achieved twenty straight command performances (higher than first place) at various concert band festivals around California.
-The concert band recorded a record every spring for many years. technicians.
+The concert band recorded a record every spring for many years.
 In 2008 the Downey Concert and Marching Band performed at the Olympics in Beijing, China.
+In 2020, Alexis True became the director of the Thomas Downey music program.
+True directs orchestra, marching, pep-band, concert, band, and jazz band.